Many or all companies we feature compensate us. Compensation and editorial

 Creditors will often work with you to establish a payment plan or installment agreement so you can repay your debt over an extended period.
 It’s a manageable option if you can only pay part of the balance each month.

-To set it up, contact your creditor to negotiate a payment plan.
+Contact your creditor to negotiate a payment plan.
 You can also request the creditor waive interest, fees, and other charges during the negotiation.

 Reach a settlement

 Settlements allow you to make a one-time lump-sum payment for less than the total amount you owe.
 Borrowers often pay half the original balance, but you must negotiate with the creditor to determine the final amount.
+This approach can help you save money and avoid a lawsuit.
+It benefits creditors because it eliminates the time and expense of court hearings.

 What happens if you don’t stop a bank levy?

 If you don’t stop a bank levy, the lender will freeze your account and withdraw funds as payment for your debt.
-There are limits to what the lender can take from the account.
+The amount the lender can take is limited, but levies can cause financial hardship—especially because you can’t access the account while it’s frozen.

+You may have difficulty paying bills, managing automatic payments, or accessing your money during an active bank levy.
 The lender will continue withdrawing from the account until repayment is complete.
 Depending on the court order, the creditor might withdraw additional fees to cover the cost of collection, interest, or attorney fees.

 How to avoid a bank levy in the future